2021 Australian Parliament House sexual misconduct allegations: Legal proceedings

-The matter was relisted for 20 February 2023, although a senior barrister soon after said it remains to be seen if the case is retried, given the extent of comments by politicians and media personalities now making Lehrmann virtually untriable.
+The matter was relisted for 20 February 2023, although a senior barrister soon after said it remained to be seen if the case is retried, given the extent of comments by politicians and media personalities now making Lehrmann virtually untriable.
 In December 2022 the case was dropped by Shane Drumgold, the Director of Public Prosecutions, stating it was "no longer in the public interest to pursue a prosecution" after receiving evidence "that the ongoing trauma associated with this prosecution presents a significant and unacceptable risk to the life of the complainant".
 On 3 December 2022 it emerged that police assessed the evidence as insufficient to prosecute, and "expressed a number of concerns about the case".
-The accused "consistently maintained his innocence and the case against him was not proven", the accused, just like the complainant, "was deprived of a fair trial", with the Director of Public Prosecutions declaring that "this brings the prosecution to an end."
+The accused "consistently maintained his innocence and the case against him was not proven", with the Director of Public Prosecutions declaring that "this brings the prosecution to an end."
 However, the manner in which the case transpired was criticised.

-On 4 December 2022, it was reported that both Higgins and Lehrmann are considering compensation claims.
-Higgins reportedly, while in hospital receiving treatment and support since before the retrial was aborted because of concerns over the effects of another trial on Higgins' mental health, intends to sue Reynolds, Cash and the Commonwealth for about A$3 million.
+On 4 December 2022, it was reported that both Higgins and Lehrmann were considering compensation claims.
+Higgins reportedly, while in hospital receiving treatment and support since before the retrial was no longer pursued by the prosecution because of concerns over the effects of another trial on Higgins' mental health, intended to sue Reynolds, Cash and the Commonwealth for about A$3 million.
 On 13 December, Higgins and the Commonwealth reached agreement and Higgins was awarded an undisclosed sum in compensation.
+This was later disclosed as being $2.3M, and was negotiated in controversial circumstances with the Federal Attorney General specifically excluding Senators Reynolds and Cash and former staffer Fiona Brown from appearing or providing any evidence for the mediation.

-The Guardian reported on 8 December that a letter sent in November by Drumgold to the ACT police chief asked for a public enquiry into the case to look at “both political and police conduct”.
+The Guardian reported on 8 December that a letter sent in November by Drumgold to the ACT police chief asked for a public enquiry into the case to look at "both political and police conduct".
 The letter also alleged that police investigators were 'clearly aligned with the successful defence of this matter".
 The Australian Federal Police Association published a statement calling the allegations a "smear" and unproven while also calling for an investigation into the case.
 The ACT government subsequently announced an independent inquiry into the case.
-The inquiry is expected to report its findings in the first half of 2023.
+The results of the inquiry were strongly condemnatory of the behavior of Drumgold, resulting in his resignation.